T oday I want to give you a few ideas on how to develop a blogging strategy that will grow your blog regardless of the niche you're in.

 Here’s how it works.

 Let’s say you want to sell a course called How to Build a Successful Yoga School in 12 Months.
-The first thing to do is set up a mailing list that specifically caters to that one future-course and attract readers to that mailing list with a five-part free email series called something like 5 Secrets from the World’s Top Yoga Schools.
+The first thing to do is set up a mailing list that specifically caters to that one future-course and attracts readers to that mailing list with a five-part free email series called something like 5 Secrets from the World’s Top Yoga Schools.

-This will be your first product funnel on that mailing list but over the years you can of course add new ones.
+This will be your first product funnel on that mailing list but over the years you can, of course, add new ones.

 Make this a useful course that gets sent to email subscribers automatically once they sign up to your new mailing list.